kubeedge/ianvs/docs/proposals/scenarios/llm-benchmark-suite/llm-edge-benchmark-suite.md

 ## 1 Motivation

 Due to model size and data scale, LLMs are often trained in the cloud.
-At the same time, since the use of large language models often involves business secrets or user privacy, deploying LLMs on edge devices has gradually become a research hotspot.
-LLMs quantization technology is enabling LLMs edge inference.
-However, the limited resources of edge devices have an impact on the inference latency and accuracy of cloud-trained LLMs.
-Ianvs aims to leverage container resource management capabilities and edge-cloud collaboration capabilities to perform edge-side deployment benchmarking for cloud-trained LLMs.
+At the same time, since the use of large language models often involves business secrets or user privacy, deploying LLMs on **edge devices** has gradually become a research hotspot.
+LLMs quantization technology is enabling LLMs **edge inference**.
+However, the limited resources of **edge devices** have an impact on the inference latency and accuracy of cloud-trained LLMs.
+Ianvs aims to leverage container resource management capabilities and edge-cloud collaboration capabilities to perform **edge-side** deployment benchmarking for cloud-trained LLMs.

 ## 2 Goals

-The primary goal is to develop a benchmarking suite for Large Language Models (LLMs) on edge devices using the KubeEdge-Ianvs platform.
-This suite will enable thorough testing and validation of LLMs, focusing on performance, accuracy, and resource utilization on edge devices.
+The primary goal is to develop a benchmarking suite for Large Language Models (LLMs) on **edge devices** using the KubeEdge-Ianvs platform.
+This suite will enable thorough testing and validation of LLMs, focusing on performance, accuracy, and resource utilization on **edge devices**.

 ### 2.1 Flexibility and Scalability